AlphaGergedan/swimnetworks/README.rst

 SWIM: sample where it matters!
 ==============================

-``swimnetworks`` implements the algorithm SWIM (sample-where-it-matters) for sampling weights of neural networks.
+``swimnetworks`` implements the algorithm SWIM for sampling weights of neural networks.
 The algorithm provides a way to quickly train neural networks on a CPU.
-For more details on the theoretical background of the method, see [1]_.
+For more details on the theoretical background of the method, refer to our paper [1]_.

 Installation
 ------------